MrRakeshRaj/hootboard-weather-app/README.md

 - Open http://localhost:5173/ in your preferred browser.
 - The Weather App should now be running and accessible in your browser.

+## Usage
+- Upon opening the application, the user is presented with the current weather conditions for their current location.
+- The user can search for weather information by entering a location in the search bar and pressing Enter or clicking the search button.
+- The application fetches the weather data from the API and displays the current conditions.

 ## API
 This app uses the [OpenWeatherMapAPI](https://openweathermap.org/) to fetch weather data.
 OpenWeatherMap provides a wide range of weather information, including current weather conditions, forecasts, and historical data.
 It offers various API endpoints and data formats to suit different needs.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](https://github.com/MrRakeshRaj/simple-weather-app/blob/main/LICENSE).